Get instant quote

 In conclusion, keep your CNC machining simple.

-Complexity has a high price in CNC.
-Geometries that require special tooling or fixtures, multiple machine setups, or special materials cost more.
+Complexity increases cost.
+Designs that require special tooling or fixtures, multiple machine setups, or specialty materials drive higher pricing.

-• Is my part optimized using designing for machinability guidelines?
+• Is my part designed using design for machinability (DFM) guidelines?

-• Are all features in my model absolutely necessary?
-Or can I remove or simplify while retaining the part’s full functionality?
+• Are all features essential, or can I remove or simplify them while maintaining full functionality?

-• Can my design be separated into multiple parts that are easier to CNC machine and assemble later?
+• Can the design be split into multiple parts that are easier to machine and assemble later?

-• Is there a way to modify my design to eliminate the need for multiple machine setups or special tooling?
+• Can I modify the design to avoid multiple machine setups or special tooling?

-• Is there a material that is less expensive or easier to machine that can fulfill my design requirements?
+• Is there a lower cost or more machinable material that still meets my design requirements?

 The present & the future of CNC machining

-The capabilities of CNC machining are constantly expanding.
-For example, recent advances in CNC tooling enable modern CNC systems to thread holes throughout their length, and holes of any diameter can be CNC machined, without a significant effect on the price, by using a plunging CNC tool and using profile interpolation (i.e. a helical tool path).
+CNC machining capabilities continue to expand.
+Recent advances in tooling allow modern systems to thread holes along their full length, and holes of virtually any diameter can be produced with minimal impact on price by using a plunging tool and profile interpolation, such as a helical tool path.

 Download the CNC checklist for reducing costs

-If you found this article useful and want to take it offline, you can download our essential CNC machining cost reduction checklist.
+If you found this article useful and want an offline reference, download our CNC machining cost reduction checklist

 CNC machining, 3D printing and sheet metal fabrication parts